Dougie Muego (first published in 2017 and revised January 2026)

-Leipzig Hauptbanhof and “Bach im Leipziger Banhof” (the annual Bach Festival)
+Leipzig Hauptbahnhof and “Bach im Leipziger Bahnhof” (the annual Bach Festival)

 Leipzig